-The Atlantic Zone ACLs for the commercial sector for cobia for Alternative 3 are the same as the commercial sector Atlantic Zone ACLs for Alternative 2; 60,000 lbs for both 2014 and 2015, and 50,000 lbs for the 2016 fishing year (Table 4.6.2.2).
+The Atlantic Zone ACLs for the commercial sector for cobia for Preferred Alternative 3 are the same as the commercial sector Atlantic Zone ACLs for Alternative 2; 60,000 lbs for both 2014 and 2015, and 50,000 lbs for the 2016 fishing year (Table 4.6.2.2).
 From 2007 through 2011, the commercial sector in this zone had its highest landings in 2010 of 56,000 lbs, and averaged 38,925 lbs per year over this period.
 Assuming the landings trend continues, the proposed commercial ACLs would not be binding in most years.
-Based on the average annual cobia landings by the commercial sector from 2007-2011 and using the ex-vessel value for cobia landed off North Carolina discussed above (\$1.75 per lb), the proposed commercial ACLs for the Atlantic Zone under Alternative 3 would allow the commercial sector to receive an increase in ex-vessel value from cobia of \$36,881 in 2014 and 2015, and \$19,381 in 2016.
+Based on the average annual cobia landings by the commercial sector from 2007-2011 and using the ex-vessel value for cobia landed off North Carolina discussed above (\$1.75 per lb), the proposed commercial ACLs for the Atlantic Zone under Preferred Alternative 3 would allow the commercial sector to receive an increase in ex-vessel value from cobia of \$36,881 in 2014 and 2015, and \$19,381 in 2016.
 However, had any of the 2014 through 2016 ACLs been in place during 2007 through 2011, the commercial sector quota would have been reached prior to the end of the fishing year in three out of the five years.

 For the recreational sector, the average recreational landings for the Atlantic Zone from 2007 through 2011 were 643,020 lbs.
 On average, it is estimated that 22,000 recreational trips are taken annually (Tables 3.4.2.10, 3.4.2.11, and 3.4.2.12) on which cobia is caught.
 Of these trips, 1,000 are charterboat trips and the remaining 21,000 trips are private angler trips.
-The ACL for the Atlantic Zone in Alternative 3 represents an average reduction in landings from 2007 through 2011 of 27,000 lbs from 2007 through 2011.
-The reduction represents 46 for-hire and 878 private recreational trips that would not be able to take place.
+The 2014 through 2016 ACLs for the Atlantic Zone in Preferred Alternative 3 (620,000 lbs to 670,000 lbs) are similar to the average landings from 2007 through 2011 with an average of 640,000 lbs.
+The reduction represents 23 for-hire and 251 private recreational trips that would not be able to take place.
 There are not sufficient data to determine the consumer surplus for cobia to calculate loss to anglers.
 An estimate of NOR for the Atlantic Zone ACL is only available for North Carolina and is \$128 per angler per trip (see Section 3.4.2).
 Assuming the NOR value for the other states is similar, applying it results in an estimate of the number of for-hire trips that would be foregone.
-The reduction in 46 for-hire trips represents a NOR loss of \$5,888 on average per year.
+The reduction in 23 for-hire trips represents a NOR loss of \$2,944 on average per year.

-Alternative 3 has six options that specify how the overall Gulf migratory group ACL would be divided between the Gulf Zone and the Florida East Coast Zone.
-Options a and b and Preferred Option d use percent landings by area for different periods of time to determine how the ACL will be divided.
+Preferred Alternative 3 has six options that specify how the overall Gulf migratory group ACL would be divided between the Gulf Zone and the Florida East Coast Zone.
+Options a and b and Preferred Option d use percent landings by area for different periods of time to determine how the ACL would be divided.
 Options c, e, and f are based on a variation of using both longer term and shorter term time series to determine the allocation to the zones.
 Using the two time series to help determine the allocation gives more weight to the recent year harvests.
 Option c uses the most recent years' data for both the long- and short-term time series.